-The First Year Experience course is a specially designated 100 or 200 level course designed to engage students in college level learning, which often means learning on one's own to a degree greater than was true in high school.
-Taken during the first semester, the course introduces first year students to the important skills of critical thinking in the context of a class small enough to encourage discussion and interaction.
-Students in each FYE are housed together in First Year Residence Halls in order to promote a sense of community and to provide opportunities for educational activities in living areas.
-Many FYE courses are part of learning communities, helping students to form and deepen friendships by sharing more than one class together.
-Academic advising is organized through FYE and through other required freshmen courses.
-The FYE course may be an existing course within a department that introduces a discipline or fulfills a general education requirement.
-Courses developed as FYE topics courses designed to explore an issue or topic from a specific disciplinary perspective are numbered 199.
+The First Year Seminar course is a topics course or a specially designated 100 level course designed to engage students in college level learning, which often means learning on one's own to a degree greater than was true in high school.
+Taken during the first semester, the course focuses on integrative learning, introducing first year students to the liberal arts and the important skills of critical thinking in the context of a class small enough to encourage discussion and interaction.
+Some FYS courses are part of learning communities, helping students to form and deepen friendships by sharing more than one class together.
+Academic advising is organized through FYS and through other required freshmen courses.
 The course is graded with a letter grade, A-F. (Students transferring from other colleges with 25 or more credits are exempt from this requirement.
 This exemption does not apply to students who took college level courses while enrolled in high school.)
-Credit: 3 hours